ls211-pixel/ls-211-cap-6/README.md

 - Utilize optimization methods like Grid Search and Random Search.
 - Preprocess and clean the dataset for enhanced model performance.
 - Ensure transparency in healthcare applications, particularly for heart disease predictions.
+The main motto of this project is to create and assess the prediction of heart diseases from different models like machine learning and deep learning.This also explores different classification techniques such as SVM, KNN, ANN, decision trees, and random forests that will be conducted.
+For this heart disease, we also need to use different optimization performance methods like grid search, as well as random search, which will be perfect for this model.
+Especially for dataset we need to use the Preprocess to improve the quality of data,cleaning the data,Need to remove errors from dataset,missing values etc…Transparency is very important when it comes to health care, especially in heart disease, because it plays a major key role in prediction.

 ## Summary of Approach
 This research employs machine learning and deep learning techniques to predict cardiovascular diseases.
 Feature selection methods are used to improve model accuracy.
 Classification models such as ANN, SVM, KNN, Decision Trees, and Random Forest are trained and evaluated using performance metrics like precision, accuracy, recall, F1-score, and ROC-AUC.
 Data preprocessing techniques like numerical scaling and categorical encoding enhance dataset quality.
+In this present work of research, we can say machine learning and deep learning are the methods to predict the cardiovascular heart diseases.
+For that we opted Feature selection will be deployed to contribute the disease with the present engineering and model accuracy.Apart from that, we also used different classification methods, such as ANN, SVM, KNN, decision trees, and random forests, to test the effective approach.
+Every single model will be trained and have to be addressed by using performance metrics like precision, accuracy, recall, F1-score, and ROC-AUC.
+Moreover, we need to use different data preprocessing techniques to enhance the numerical scaling, and category encoding will be implemented.
+Finally this study will helps to patient to detect the prediction of heart disease when the situation is in high risk.

 ## Methods
 ### Data Acquisition and Sources